Plone Framework Components Relicensing Policy

 Framework Components Relicensing Policy

-Beginning in May 2009, the Plone Foundation board of directors is willing to consider requests to license certain Plone framework components under the modified (aka.
-3-clause) BSD license, in order to permit re-use in projects that cannot or do not wish to use GPL-licensed code.
-Our policy for such requests are as follows:
+Beginning in May 2009, the Plone Foundation board of directors is willing to consider requests to license specific Plone framework components under the modified (aka.
+3-clause) BSD license to permit re-use in projects that cannot or do not wish to use GPL-licensed code.
+Our policy for such requests is as follows:

 - Only products in the plone.* namespace are eligible for relicensing.
 Products in the plone.app.* namespace are not eligible for re-licensing, since these components have dependencies on core Plone code, which is GPL.

 - The product must not have any imports from GPL-licensed code.
 This is both a requirement of the GPL and a Plone Foundation policy.

 - Interested parties — such as the package author or maintainer — may make a request for re-licensing via email to the Plone Foundation board.
 This request should include a rationale for why a change of license is desirable and — if the interested party is not the product's primary developer/maintainer — a statement from the product maintainer that they are willing to maintain the product such that it does not acquire any dependencies on GPL-licensed code in the future.
 The board will consider these requests on a case-by-case basis at its regular board meetings.

 - No code may be moved between GPL and BSD licensed products without explicit authorization from the Plone Foundation board.

 Can package authors choose whether to check in new packages as GPL or modified BSD?